-Senator Van de Putte is a strong advocate for children, veterans, quality education, and the economic development of San Antonio.
+Senator Van de Putte is a strong advocate for children; active duty military, veterans, and their families; quality public education, and the economic development of San Antonio and Texas.
 She has consistently authored and sponsored bills to assist small businesses in securing opportunities.
 Multiple civic organizations and community groups have recognized Senator Van de Putte as one of the most effective and influential legislators in Texas.

-Senator Van de Putte currently serves as Chair of the Veteran Affairs and Military Installations Committee, and is also a member of the Senate Committees on Business and Commerce, State Affairs, and Education.
+Senator Van de Putte has served on the Senate Veteran Affairs and Military Installations Committee since 1999 and as Chair since 2003.
+She is also a member of the Senate Committees on Business and Commerce, State Affairs, and Education.